harveymmaunders/api/client-samples/java/rest/README.md

 _If you are using the Retrofit template_
 - [`ExampleApplication.java`](./src/main/java/com/ms/infra/example/application/ExampleApplication.java)

+## Java Versions
+This template works with the following Java LTS versions:
+- 11
+- 17
+- 21

 ## Create DER Encoded File
 For this template, the RSA Private key that was generated, `private_key.pem`, is not in a format that Java will understand and needs to be converted to a binary encoding.